-Although European ministers have followed the science in setting most of the 2018 fishing limits, they must do more: Under the EU’s Common Fisheries Policy, Member States are legally bound to end overfishing by 2020 to maintain sustainable fisheries.
+In recent years, European ministers have brought fishing limits closer to the scientific advice on average, but they must still do more: Under the EU’s Common Fisheries Policy (CFP), Member States were legally bound to end overfishing by 2020 to maintain sustainable fisheries.

-Progress toward that goal has varied, but it generally has been too slow to meet the 2020 deadline.
-Pew’s work is focused on bringing EU fisheries management in line with scientific advice to end overfishing and allow stocks to recover.
-In doing so, the EU would set a positive example for other governments and help ensure the future sustainability of fisheries in northwestern Europe and beyond.
+Progress toward that goal has varied but generally proved too slow to meet the 2020 deadline.
+Pew’s work focused on bringing EU fisheries management in line with scientific advice to end overfishing and allow stocks to recover.
+By doing so, the EU can set a positive example for other governments and help ensure the future sustainability of fisheries in northwestern Europe and beyond.